 Putting off retirement savings until you make more money?
 Not a great idea.

-The biggest risk to not saving for retirement as soon as you can or waiting until you are earning more before you start saving, is not having enough money to retire on.
+The biggest risk to not saving for retirement as soon as you can or waiting until you are earning more before you start saving.
 This basically means that you could potentially have to work longer than you expected in your old age and/or have to rely on government assistance in order to survive.

 By putting it off, you lose valuable time to take advantage of the power of compounding - the key to growing your money long term.
 So start with what you have now, no matter how small it might be - those small amounts will add up in a big way over the long term.